vernvriereen/psyche/architectures/centralized/README.md

 ## Local Testing

-You can use `local.sh`, a Bash script that automates the process of launching a centralized server and multiple clients using tmux.
+You can use the `local-testnet` binary in `/tools/rust-tools/local-testnet`, which automates the process of launching a centralized server and multiple clients using tmux.

 ### Prerequisites